VoltRipper

 Street-legal → Ultra Bee.
 The Ultra Bee has a kit-and-register path to street use where state law allows; the XE Pro R is off-road only with no stated homologation.
 If any road riding matters, that's a point for the Sur-Ron.
 Check your state's rules first.

 Support, aftermarket & resale → Ultra Bee, decisively.
 This is the entire case for paying more.
-Sur-Ron has the deepest parts catalog, the biggest dealer network and owner community, proven reliability, and the strongest resale in the class.
+Sur-Ron has the deepest parts catalog, the biggest dealer network and owner community, proven reliability, and the deepest used demand in the class.
 Arctic Leopard is a newer import with thin US support, an unstated warranty, and little owner history — so you're more on your own for service and spares, and resale is an unknown.

 Which should you buy?